SourcePointUSA/sp-magento-plugin/README.md

 Once the Sourcepoint CMP Magento plugin is installed, navigate to **Stores** and click **Configuration** from the menu.
 Select the **Sourcepoint CMP Configuration** tab.

 From the subsequent page your organization can enter its account information, campaign message types, and add any custom code to Sourcepoint event callbacks.
-Please refer to the tables below on each availble field
+Please refer to the tables below for each available field

 #### Sourcepoint Consent Management and Campaign Settings